chocolatey-archive/chocolatey-webhooks/README_GITHUB.md

 A number of helper scripts have been included in this repository in the `bin/` directory to simplify interacting with the Github API.

+Please ensure that the machine account has push, pull and administrative access during the period of setting up the hooks.